PDF417/pdf417-android/README.md

 # <a name="intro"></a> Android _PDF417.mobi_ integration instructions

-The package contains Android Archive (AAR) that contains everything you need to use _PDF417.mobi_ library.
+The package contains Android Archive (AAR) that contains everything you need to use the _PDF417.mobi_ library.
 Besides AAR, package also contains a demo project that contains following modules:

-- _Pdf417MobiDemo_ shows how to use simple Intent-based API to scan single barcode.
+- _Pdf417MobiDemo_ shows how to use simple Intent-based API to scan a single barcode.
-- _Pdf417MobiDemoCustomUI_ demonstrates advanced integration within custom scan activity.
+- _Pdf417MobiDemoCustomUI_ demonstrates advanced SDK integration within a custom scan activity and shows how `RecognizerRunnerFragment` can be used to embed default UI into your activity.
 - _Pdf417MobiDirectAPIDemo_ demonstrates how to perform scanning of [Android Bitmaps](https://developer.android.com/reference/android/graphics/Bitmap.html)

 Source code of all demo apps is given to you to show you how to perform integration of _PDF417.mobi_ SDK into your app.
-You can use this source code and all resources as you wish.
-You can use demo apps as basis for creating your own app, or you can copy/paste code and/or resources from demo apps into your app and use them as you wish without even asking us for permission.
+This source code and all of the resources are at your disposal.
+You can use these demo apps as a basis for creating your own app, or you can copy/paste code and/or resources from demo apps into your app and use them as you wish without even asking us for permission.

 _PDF417.mobi_ is supported on Android SDK version 16 (Android 4.1) or later.

-The library contains one activity: `Pdf417ScanActivity`.
+The library contains one activity: `BarcodeScanActivity`.
 It is responsible for camera control and recognition.
 You can also create your own scanning UI - you just need to embed `RecognizerRunnerView` into your activity and pass activity's lifecycle events to it and it will control the camera and recognition process.
 For more information, see [Embedding `RecognizerRunnerView` into custom scan activity](#recognizerRunnerView).

 # <a name="quickStart"></a> Quick Start